-This is a Zenobia C made in Japan by Daiichi Kōgaku around 1954.
-It is a compact folding camera that uses 120 roll film and makes 6cm x 4.5cm exposures.
+This is a Zenobia C a compact folding camera made by Daiichi Kōgaku in Tokyo, Japan around 1954.
+It is a compact folding camera that uses 120 roll film and makes 4.5cm x 6cm exposures.
 The history of Daiichi Kōgaku and the Zenobia is a bit confusing, but what is known is that the Zenobia was the successor to the Waltax made by Okada Kōgaku Seiki K.K. from 1940 to around 1952.
-The Waltax was also a compact folding 6×4.5 camera, but it’s design was a direct copy of the pre-war Zeiss-Ikon Ikonta A. Although several design changes were made along the way, the Zenobia C still shares several cosmetic similarities to the Ikonta A which predates it by 20 years.
+The Waltax was also a compact folding 4.5cm x 6cm camera, but it’s design was a direct copy of the pre-war Zeiss-Ikon Ikonta A. Although several design changes were made along the way, the Zenobia C still shares several cosmetic similarities to the Ikonta A which predates it by 20 years.

 Lens: 75mm f/3.5 Daiichi Opt.
 Neo-Hesper coated 4 elements